newdigate/teensy-cmake-macros/README.md

 # teensy cmake macros
-installable cmake package containing macros to allow you to compile teensy code easily using cmake and arm-none-eabi-gcc
+installable cmake package containing macros to allow you to compile teensy code easily using cmake and gcc-arm-none-eabi

 once installed, just add below line to your `CMakeLists.txt`
 ```cmake